Presidency of John F. Kennedy: 1960 election

-Democratic nomination

-Senator Kennedy had finished second on the vice presidential ballot of the 1956 Democratic National Convention.
+Kennedy, who represented Massachusetts in the United States Senate from 1953 to 1960, had finished second on the vice presidential ballot of the 1956 Democratic National Convention.
 After Republican President Dwight D. Eisenhower was reelected over Adlai Stevenson in the 1956 presidential election, Kennedy began to prepare a bid for the presidency in the 1960 election.
 In January 1960, Kennedy formally announced his candidacy in that year's presidential election.
 Senator Hubert Humphrey of Minnesota emerged as Kennedy's primary challenger in the 1960 Democratic primaries, but Kennedy's victory in the heavily-Protestant state of West Virginia prompted Humphrey's withdrawal from the race.
 At the 1960 Democratic National Convention, Kennedy fended off challenges from Stevenson and Senator Lyndon B. Johnson of Texas to win the presidential nomination on the first ballot of the convention.
 Kennedy chose Johnson to be his vice-presidential running mate, despite opposition from many liberal delegates and Kennedy's own staff, including his brother Robert F. Kennedy.
 Kennedy believed that Johnson's presence on the ticket would appeal to Southern voters, and he thought that Johnson could serve as a valuable liaison to the Senate.

-Incumbent Vice President Richard Nixon faced little opposition for the 1960 Republican nomination.
-He easily won the party's primaries and received the nearly-unanimous backing of the delegates at the 1960 Republican National Convention.
+Incumbent Vice President Richard Nixon easily won the 1960 Republican Party presidential primaries.
 Nixon chose Henry Cabot Lodge Jr., the chief U.S. delegate to the United Nations, as his running mate.
 Both presidential nominees traveled extensively during the course of the campaign.
 Not wanting to concede any state as "unwinnable," Nixon undertook a fifty-state strategy, while Kennedy focused the states with the most electoral votes.
-Ideologically, Kennedy and Nixon agreed on the continuation of the New Deal and the Cold War containment policy.
 Major issues in the campaign included the economy, Kennedy's Catholicism, Cuba, and whether the Soviet space and missile programs had surpassed those of the U.S.

-General election

 On November 8, 1960, Kennedy defeated Nixon in one of the closest presidential elections in American history.
 Kennedy won the popular vote by a narrow margin of 120,000 votes out of a record 68.8 million ballots cast.
 He won the electoral vote by a wider margin, receiving 303 votes to Nixon's 219.
 14 unpledged electors from two states—Alabama and Mississippi—voted for Senator Harry F. Byrd of Virginia, as did one faithless elector in Oklahoma.
 In the concurrent congressional elections, Democrats retained wide majorities in both the House of Representatives and the Senate.
+Nevertheless, 29 House Democrats were displaced, each of whom was a Kennedy progressive.
+According to one study, "For the first time in a century a party taking over the Presidency failed to gain in the Congress."
 Kennedy was the first person born in the 20th century to be elected president, and, at age 43, the youngest person elected to the office.
 He was also the first Roman Catholic elected to the presidency.

 Transition

-Before taking office at his inauguration, Kennedy went through a transition period.
 Kennedy placed Clark Clifford in charge of his transition effort.